 To speed things up, some app builders will also import existing information from your Facebook Business page:

 After choosing your template, you can alter its colours, features, font, navigation style, splash screen and other settings to suit your business.
 This step is important to help differentiate your app and tie it into your branding.
 You can also upload specific images for your brand, or use stock imagery to help bring it to life.
-There’s many free stock photo sites, like Unsplash, that offer artistic-looking pictures instead of the classic cheesy stock photos.
+There’s many free stock photo sites, like Unsplash or Pikwizard, that offer artistic-looking pictures instead of the classic cheesy stock photos.

 The features of your app directly tie into its goals and the steps you want users to carry out.
 If you want them to make an appointment, for instance, don’t forget to include a booking feature and calendar within your app: